MAESTRO: Masked AutoEncoders for Multimodal, Multitemporal, and Multispectral Earth Observation Data: Experimental Details

 \subsection{Experimental Details on the Datasets}

-In this subsection, we provide additional details on the choice of input modalities and labels for each of the four evaluated datasets (~\cref{sm:datasets_tsai,sm:datasets_pastis,sm:datasets_flair2,sm:datasets_flair_hub}).
+In this subsection, we provide additional details on the choice of input modalities and labels for the four evaluated datasets (\cref{sm:datasets_tsai,sm:datasets_pastis,sm:datasets_flair2,sm:datasets_flair_hub}) and the additional pre-training dataset S2-NAIP urban (\cref{sm:datasets_s2naip}).
 We also report further details on the raw preprocessing steps applied to some input modalities of these datasets (\cref{sm:datasets_preproc}).